Pupil Premium: A Guide for School Leaders On Closing the Attainment Gap In Your School

 Worst practice is to use it to plug the gaps in school funding more generally, which is why Pupil Premium spending has to be transparent and targeted.

 Schools that successfully utilised the additional funding were good at collecting data on both groups and individuals and monitoring these results over time.
-The impact of any current intervention strategies was monitored and those that were not working were adapted or replaced.
+The impact of any current intervention strategy was monitored and those that were not working were adapted or replaced.

 Heads and teachers were also effective in identifying the main barriers to learning in disadvantaged children and quick to intervene when progress stalled.
 They were also able to use existing evidence to judge the effectiveness of different strategies and train the staff to use them as well as ensuring that governors understood the Pupil Premium.